- 20 NOTE F20 Intangible assets

 - 26 NOTE F26 Other investments

-- 27 NOTE F27 Impairment of property, plant and equipment, intangible assets, and equity method investees
+- 27 NOTE F27 Impairment of property, plant and equipment, intangible assets, right-of-use assets, and equity method investees

 - 28 NOTE F28 Inventories

 - 29 NOTE F29 Other receivables (current)

 - 30 NOTE F30 Assets held for sale